 During the normal course of our business, we are exposed to the risk of energy price volatility, as well as interest rate, commodity price, currency and counterparty risks.
-While we partially hedge these risks, we may incur losses if any of the variety of instruments and strategies we use to hedge exposures are not effective.
+While we partially hedge these risks, we may incur losses if any of the variety of instruments and strategies we use to hedge exposures is not effective.

 We face risks from our energy trading operations.
-In general, we seek to hedge risks associated with volatile energy-related prices (including the price of CO2 emission certificates) by entering into fixed price bilateral contracts and futures contracts on commodity exchanges and swaps and options traded in over the counter financial markets.
+In general, we seek to hedge risks associated with volatile energy-related prices (including the price of CO_2 emission certificates) by entering into fixed price bilateral contracts and futures contracts on commodity exchanges and swaps and options traded in over the counter financial markets.
 To the extent we are unable to hedge these risks, enter into hedging contracts that fail to address our exposure or incorrectly anticipate market movements, we may suffer significant losses which could have a material adverse effect on our business, results of operations and financial condition.

 We are also exposed to other financial risks.
 Financial markets have experienced volatility in recent years and markets may decline again or become even more volatile in the future.
 The value of certain of our assets and financial investments, including joint ventures, is sensitive to the performance of the European and global economies.
-For example, we hold a 7% share in MOL, the Hungarian oil company, which represented 2.3% of our total assets as of December 31, 2012.
-We also hold substantial amounts in certain government bonds, particularly Czech government bonds.
+For example, we hold substantial amounts in certain government bonds, particularly Czech government bonds.
 Any future fluctuations in the capital markets could negatively influence the value of those assets which could have a material adverse effect on our business, results of operations and financial condition.
-We are dependent on debt capital markets could negatively affect this source of funding, which could have a material adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial adverse effect on our business, results of operations and financial condition.
+We are dependent on debt capital markets to fund the majority of our working capital and capital expenditures.
+Any volatility in the debt capital markets could negatively affect this source of funding, which could have a material adverse effect on our business, results of operations and financial condition.